xnat-ville/Upload_OHIF_ROI/README.md

 $ python3 -m pip install git+https://github.com/xnat-ville/Upload_OHIF_ROI.git
 ```

+If you are using **PyOHIF** in a container, ensure the container has
+access to git as well as a python interpreter.

 ## Usage ##
-Once pyOHIF has been installed, you should be able to run the following to
+Once **pyOHIF** has been installed, you should be able to run the
-access it:
+following to access it:

 ```bash
 $ ohif --version